 –Northwest Yachting Magazine

 Wakaroa, a 72-foot ketch, followed the next year.
 She was built for a couple who had previously circumnavigated.
-Wakaroa is still owned by our original clients, who have sailed her countless miles and raised their two sons aboard in the ensuing years.
-In the fall of 2007 she has just returned from her annual cruise to the tropical South Pacific.
-She has one of the most beautifully executed interiors you will ever see – created by the same crew, under the direction of Kelly Archer, who has most recently built the FPB 83 Wind Horse for us.
+Wakaroa was owned by our original clients until 2010, who sailed her countless miles and raised their two sons aboard in the ensuing years.
+She has one of the most beautifully executed interiors you will ever see – created by the same crew, under the direction of Kelly Archer, who eventually built the FPB 83 prototype Wind Horse for us.
 Wakaroa was the first of our builds to have the owner’s suite forward.
 All subsequent designs incorporated this layout.

 Intermezzo ll, at 62-feet LOA, represented our ideal family cruiser when she went into the water in 1980.
 She incorporated everything we’d learned during our circumnavigation.
 She was our mobile home for 20,000 very comfortable sea miles.

 As with our previous builds, Intermezzo II had watertight bulkheads, an aft engine room, and highly efficient systems, which allowed her to to enjoy life on the hook with minimal charging time.
 She proved to be a benchmark design in our approach to heavy weather – after learning some significant lessons in a fall storm off Cape Hatteras (see our book Surviving the Storm for more details on this blow).
 She also showed us how much fun it was to cruise at 200+ miles per day!

 The 72-foot ketch Locura came along in 1982, and was the only one of our designs on which we did not directly oversee the construction.
 Her hull shape was optimized for reaching and running.
 She’s done at least one circumnavigation (and maybe more by now) and has proven herself to be a very quick cruising boat.